Nourdles/CSC207-project/README.md

 ## Example Response Body Output

 **For OpenLibrary:**
-  * add screenshot once we have the code (expected output temporarily moved to `package.json`)
+  * This is the output when running `OpenLibraryTest.java`

 **For Google Chat**
   * add screenshot once we have the code